moler-group/scanning-squid/docs/pages/workflow.rst

 ----------------------

 - Use the :class:`instruments.atto.AttocubeController` to move around the sample, keeping in mind the angle between SQUID and sample so as not to accidentally crash.
-- If the sample is not very flat or the SQUID alignment is not good, it might be necessary to acquire a new plane after moving the Attocubes.
+- Unless the sample is very flat, it will be necessary to acquire a new plane after moving the Attocubes.
-- If you still trust the old plane after moving the Attocubes, you can perform a single :ref:`capacitivetouchdown` at the origin and manually set :code:`atto.plane_is_current = True` to update the plane.
+- If the sample is very flat and you still trust the old plane after moving the Attocubes, you can perform a single :ref:`capacitivetouchdown` at the origin and manually set :code:`atto.surface_is_current = True` to update the plane.